- See all programs >

 Student Services Online (SSOL)

 Student Services Online (SSOL) provides students with access to their student account.
-Through SSOL students can view their academic profile, register for classes, view their term bill, update contact information, view grades, view holds, and order transcripts.
+Through SSOL students can view their academic profile, register for classes, view their term bill, view grades, view holds, and order transcripts.
+Students may also update their personal contact information and emergency contact information.

 Students may access SSOL at https://ssol.columbia.edu/ and log in using their UNI and password.